[Updated] How to Use Facebook to Drive More Appointment Bookings

 Time required: 5 minutes or less

 Facebook will then ask you where you want the button to send people.
 As mentioned earlier, you’re better off linking to your scheduling page to keep all your booking in sync.
-So, select the second option, which says “Link to Website”
+So, select the “Book with you” option, then choose “Book Now” as the button text.

-And that’s it!
-Once you’ve completed these steps, the booking button will show up on your Facebook page.
 Here’s a good example of what the “Book Now” button looks like in action.
-Kinetic Body Therapy in New York has the “Book Now” button on its Facebook business profile, which leads to their Genbook scheduling page.
+Kinetic Body Therapy in New York has the “Book Now” button on its Facebook business profile, which leads to its Genbook scheduling page.

 How to increase appointments on Facebook